 The Company may settle a claim in favour of any of the following parties, depending on the nature of the insurance contract:

 - The policyholder;

 - The credit provider;

 - Third party supplier.

-Where the Company accepts the claim, the policyholder is notified in writing, via SMS.
+Where the Company accepts the claim, the policyholder is notified, via SMS.